addiscent/vagrant-ruby-rails/README.md

 4. "vagrant up; vagrant ssh".
 Now wait a short while for _vagrant@vagrant-ubuntu-trusty-64:~$_ prompt.
 5. "cd /vagrant/workspace; rvm use ruby-2.2.1@rails4.2.1; rails new myapp; cd myapp; rails s -b 0.0.0.0"

-Open your web browser : http://localhost:3030
+Open a web browser to http://localhost:3030

         Welcome aboard.
         You’re riding Ruby on Rails!

-## Introduction to Installation And Use
+## Introduction To Installation And Use

 To install _vagrant-ruby-rails_, your computer needs :